 There are numerous locally-owned restaurants and shops in the downtown historic district.

 The Winter Garden Heritage Museum, the SOBO Art Gallery, the Winter Garden Heritage Foundation History Research, Education and Visitors' Center and Garden Theatre are all within walking distance of the railroad museum.

 Saturdays feature the popular Winter Garden Farmers Market, one block west of the museum.

 For more information about downtown Winter Garden, visit the official city site:

 Links are provided as a courtesy and do not imply an endorsement.

-The freight area of the depot houses multiple displays and is about four feet higher than street level and is accessed by six small steps on a narrow stairway.
+The freight area of the depot houses multiple displays, is about four feet higher than street level, and is accessed by six steps on a narrow stairway.
 A handrail is provided on one side of the stairs, however the freight area is not accessible to wheelchair-bound guests.